-NetworkMaine will be composed of Academic, Healthcare, Research, and Government Member Institutions.
-The NetworkMaine infrastructure will tie together these institutions effectively creating an e-Corridor linking the members not only to one another, but also to carriers and carrier facilities throughout the region.
-The network will primarily transport research and academic traffic, but is also intended to allow Healthcare and Government Member Institutions to form partnerships and collaborations with the region's Academic, and Research Member Institutions.
-All of NetworkMaine's Members may choose to use the enabling infrastructure to purchase additional services including point-to-point wavelengths, Internet access, and collocation at facilities where NetworkMaine has a presence.
+Networkmaine is composed of Academic, Research, and Government Member Institutions.
+The MaineREN infrastructure ties together these institutions effectively creating an e-Corridor linking the members not only to one another, but also to carriers and carrier facilities throughout the region.
+The network will primarily transport research and academic traffic, but is also intended to allow Government Member Institutions to form partnerships and collaborations with the region's Academic, and Research Member Institutions.
+All of MaineREN's connecting members may choose to use the enabling infrastructure to purchase additional services including point-to-point wavelengths, Internet access, and collocation at facilities where MaineREN has a presence.